crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 # Steps for running CRISP with image modules

 ## Package Installation
-Ensure you have a working version of **Python 3.7** and then need to install all required packages.
+Ensure to have a working version of **Python 3.7** and then need to install all required packages.
+The Python version restriction is mainly for supporting the streamlit web output/results, otherwise for only running the experiment scripts future Python versions also work.

-Conda users, can use the following commands:
+Conda users, can use the following commands to create a virtual environment with required Python version:

 ```sh
 conda create --name crisp2_1 python=3.7